 Who Can Get Yeast Infection

 Many people automatically assume that yeast infections only take place in the vagina and the condition only affects women.
 Both assumptions are wrong.
 Yeast infections affect both sexes.
-Of course yeast infection in me is very possible.
-The rate of genital yeast infection male is only 15%, not as much as the women.
-Women are just more prone, and vaginal yeast infection is common to them.
+Of course yeast infection in men is very possible.
+The rate of genital yeast infection in a man is only 15%, not as much as in a woman.
+Women are just more prone, and yeast infection in the vagina is common to them.

 The fact of the matter is that anyone can get a candidal skin infection or yeast infection because yeast is present in all of us.
 That being said, some people are more predisposed towards this condition due to some underlying factors.

-The different types of yeast infections has a cause and you should try and find out what is causing your rashes and infection.
+The different types of yeast infections have causes and you should try and find out what is causing your rashes and infection.
 This will enable you to make a few tweaks to your lifestyle and put an end to your fungal infection rashes.

-Yeast infection can be passed on back and forth between sexual partners.
-Although it is not considered a sexually transmitted disease (STD), sexual intercourse can actually increase the chances of yeast infection happening or make one that is already ongoing worse.
+Although most yeast infections are non contagious, yeast infection can be passed on back and forth between sexual partners.
+Even if it is not considered a sexually transmitted disease (STD), sexual intercourse can actually increase the chances of yeast infection happening or make one that is already ongoing worse.